P. O. Davis: Work at Alabama Polytechnic Institute

-Publicist and executive secretary

-While WAPI general manager, Davis continued as editor of the Extension Service and the Experiment Station.
-His work as an agricultural editor informed other states' extension programs, usually intended to target farmers through print and broadcast media.
+While serving as general manager of WAPI, Davis also remained editor for the Extension Service and the Experiment Station.
+His work as an agricultural editor influenced Extension programs in other states, which aimed to reach farmers through print and radio.

-Extension director
+Extension Director

 From 1933 to 1936, he served as executive secretary and registrar.
-After Luther Duncan was appointed API president in 1937, Davis became the longest tenured director of the Alabama Extension Service.
+After Luther Duncan was appointed API president in 1937, Davis became the longest-tenured director of the Alabama Extension Service.

-Some criticized Davis for his idealism and not understanding actual farmers, while others viewed him as an extrovert with strong skills.
-He was a prolific public speaker, speaking about his views on the future of agriculture and the Extension's educational mission.
+Some criticized Davis for his idealism and lack of understanding of other farmers, while others viewed him as an extrovert with strong skills.
+He delivered numerous public addresses on agricultural development and the Extension Service’s educational role.

-Davis developed working relationships with Alabama newspapers and with farm home publications.
+Davis developed working relationships with Alabama newspapers and farm home publications.
 Extension educational broadcasts were aired six days a week across Alabama.
 In addition, Davis launched "This Month in Rural Alabama", an 8-page tabloid that ran as an insert in 97 Alabama weekly newspapers, with a publishing run of 100,000 weekly copies.

+In the 1940s, there was a dispute between Davis and Elbert H. Norton, the state school superintendent, over the succession of Luther Duncan as API president.